2023 Copa Verde

-The 2023 Copa Verde is the 10th edition of the football competition held in Brazil.
+The 2023 Copa Verde was the tenth edition of the football competition held in Brazil.
 Featuring 24 clubs, Acre, Amazonas, Distrito Federal, Espírito Santo, Mato Grosso, Pará and Tocantins have two vacancies; Amapá, Goiás, Mato Grosso do Sul, Rondônia and Roraima with one each.
 The others five berths was set according to CBF ranking.

-The champion will have a spot in the third round of the 2024 Copa do Brasil.
+In the finals, Goiás defeated Paysandu 4–1 on aggregate to win their first title and a place in the third round of the 2024 Copa do Brasil.

 Qualified teams

 Schedule

 The schedule of the competition is as follows.

-First round

-Draw

-In the first round, each tie was played on a single-legged basis.
-The higher-ranked team hosted the match.
-If the score was level, the match would go straight to the penalty shoot-out to determine the winner.